Our Team

 Pelvic Health and Cancer Rehabilitation Physiotherapist

-Susan has returned to her hometown of Christchurch with her husband Keith, a Sommelier and is delighted to bring her unique skills and treatments to Active Health.
-Susan and Keith enjoy a well-balanced lifestyle including appreciation of good food and wine, travel, and many outdoor activities including hiking, biking, skiing and snowshoeing.
+Susan lives with her husband Keith in Christchurch, and together they enjoy a well-balanced lifestyle including appreciation of good food and wine, travel, and outdoor activities like hiking, biking, skiing, and snowshoeing.

 Ashley Briscoe